Mihai-P/jenkins-php/README.md

 # Jenkins PHP

-PHP 7 testing based on [jenkins/jenkins:lts](https://hub.docker.com/r/jenkins/jenkins/)
+PHP 7 testing based on the official Jenkins Docker image [jenkins/jenkins:lts](https://hub.docker.com/r/jenkins/jenkins/)

 This is a Durpal/php test suite for building jobs in Jenkins.